• About Me

 2. Harley Jae

-Harly
+Harly PIN IT

 Harley Jae, based in British Columbia, creates feminine and vintage-inspired womenswear, perfect for those pursuing a conscious lifestyle.
 Harly Jae emphasizes the use of natural, biodegradable fibres and low-impact dyes, ensuring that their pieces are not only stylish but also environmentally friendly.
 The brand reduces waste by producing in small batches and prioritizing made-to-order pieces.